Seokhyeon315/latex-generator-ai/README.md

 2. I successfully resolved the deployment challenge by migrating to Railway, which provides more flexible serverless function execution times.
 This has significantly improved the reliability of the multi-step search functionality in production.

-3. Currently, the Convert feature (marked as 'experimental') faces two main challenges:

-   - Image format compatibility: While the system works well with digital inputs (e.g., iPad drawings), it has limitations with certain image formats and sizes, particularly with HEIC format from iPhones.
-   - Processing large images: The system occasionally encounters JSON parsing errors when processing larger image files, indicating a need for better image preprocessing before sending to the Gemini Vision API.

-4. Error Handling and User Experience: I've implemented a more robust error handling system with retry mechanisms and user-friendly error messages.
+3. Error Handling and User Experience: I've implemented a more robust error handling system with retry mechanisms and user-friendly error messages.
 The system now gracefully handles various error scenarios including invalid JSON responses and API timeouts, providing users with clear feedback and a simple "Try Again" option.

 ## Planned Features & Improvements